SMI/StructuredReports/doc/annotation_service.md

 # PPZ and VM

-A PPZ has been provisioned which is an isolated network subnet with a proxy server to allow limited internet access.
+A PPZ has been provisioned which is an isolated network subnet with a web proxy server to allow limited outbound internet access for downloading OS updates.

 A VM called nsh-smi06 has been created inside the PPZ, with the internal IP address 192.168.63.18.
 It has ntpserver 10.0.50.248 and proxyserver 10.0.50.246.

-Externally the VM is accessible from the RC VM as 10.0.2.135 on port 8485.
+Previously the VM was accessible from the RC VM via a proxy, so the RC would communicate with 10.0.2.135 port 8485 which would appear to the server as coming from 10.0.50.108.
+This intermediate is no longer present in NSH v2.

-This is a proxy server giving access to other VMs; it's only port 8485 which routes through to the annotation server VM.
-The NSSData-Server 10.0.2.18 is used by cohort builders for accessing mysql on nssdata (in preference to RC-Server).
-NSSData-Server has been added to the source list on node8's firewall smi zone meaning the ports for SMI services are accessible to the eDRIS RCs on the RC-Server and the NSSData-Server.
-(Whilst our services are not needed on the RC-Server there are one or two smi services routed via node8 that are needed on the RC-Server).
-The traffic from the proxy reaches the VM with a source IP of 10.0.50.108, which you need to know for the firewall.
+The RC can communicate with the server using hostname 192.168.63.18 port 8485.
+The server will see traffic coming from 10.60.65.164, the RC VM.
+Thus nsh-smi06 needs to have its firewall open to port 8485 coming from 10.60.65.164.

 Internet access from within the PPZ is available through a proxy on port 800 but it requires authentication.
 It only operates during working hours, and